dotnet/try/Microsoft.DotNet.Try.ProjectTemplate/Tutorial/content/Readme.md

 ## Learn More

-The above are the basic to get you started with creating your own interactive documentation.
 To learn more about the `dotnet try` features, at the command line execute

 ```console
 dotnet try demo